!Creation Date: 09/16/22> <!Author: Arizona Legislative Council> <!Typist: dbupdate>

 26-311.
-Local emergency; power of political subdivisions; state agency assistance
+Local emergencies; declaration by mayor or chairman of the board; power of political subdivisions; state agency assistance

-A. In addition to the powers granted by other provisions of the law or charter, whenever the mayor of an incorporated city or town or the chairman of the board of supervisors for the unincorporated portion of the county, shall deem that an emergency exists due to fire, conflagration, flood, earthquake, explosion, war, bombing, acts of the enemy or any other natural or man-made calamity or disaster or by reason of threats or occurrences of riots, routs, affrays or other acts of civil disobedience which endanger life or property within the city, or the unincorporated areas of the county, or portion thereof, the mayor or chairman of the board of supervisors, if authorized by ordinance or resolution, may by proclamation declare an emergency or a local emergency to exist.
+A. In addition to the powers granted by other provisions of the law or charter, if the mayor of an incorporated city or town or the chairman of the board of supervisors for the unincorporated areas of the county deems that an emergency exists due to fire, conflagration, flood, earthquake, explosion, war, bombing, acts of the enemy or any other natural or man-made calamity or disaster or by reason of threats or occurrences of riots, routs, affrays or other acts of civil disobedience that endanger life or property within the city, town or unincorporated areas of the county, or portion thereof, the mayor or chairman of the board of supervisors, if authorized by ordinance or resolution, may declare, by proclamation, an emergency or a local emergency to exist.

-1. Imposition of curfews in all or portions of the political subdivision.
+1. Imposing curfews in all or portions of the political subdivision.

-3. Closing to public access any public building, street, or other public place.
+2. Closing to public access any public building, street or other public place.

-4. Calling upon regular or auxiliary law enforcement agencies and organizations within or without the political subdivision for assistance.
+3. Calling on regular or auxiliary law enforcement agencies and organizations within or without the political subdivision for assistance.

 4. Notifying the constitutional officers that the county office for which they are responsible may remain open or may close for the emergency.